AccelByte/extend-event-handler-csharp/README.md

 $ make build
 ```

+The build output will be available in `.output` directory.

 ## Running

 To (build and) run this sample app in a container, use the following command.